fdeblasio/pokeemerald-expansion/README.md

 - Drowzee/Hypno (not in main game):
     Learn Dream Eater by level up

+- Voltorb/Electrode:
+    - Learn Thunderbolt by level up

+- Hisuian Voltorb/Hisuian Electrode (not in main game):
+    - Learn Thunderbolt by level up

 - Alolan Exeggutor (not in main game):
     - Atk: 105->125